julianoventola/GoBarber/backend/README.md

 - date-fns - Used to handle dates and hours
 - mongoose - Used to work with mongo db
 - nodemailer - Used to send emails (used with mailtrap.io)
+  - You must use you credentials from mailtrap.io
 - express-handlebars - Used to create templates HTML + Javascript for emails
 - nodemailer-express-handlebars - Used to work nodemailer with templates
 - bee-queue - Used to work with Background jobs(Queues)